Tips for Hosting a Dinner Party – Party Rockin’ Series

 I mentioned this on Monday, but it’s worth reiterating, LET PEOPLE BRING SOMETHING!
 Since we’re paying for the food we usually ask our guests to bring a bottle of wine.
 I usually try to let people know what we’re making so they know what kind of wine to bring.
 For meat heavy dishes, like lamb, or Italian dishes suggest a bottle of red.
 For lighter dishes, white usually goes best.
 Or just tell them to bring wine, you know you’ll drink it regardless 😉

 And last but not least, have fun!
-The point of the evening is not just to show off, or impress people, it’s to have fun and strengthen relationships!
+The point of hosting a dinner party is not just to show off, or impress people, it’s to have fun and strengthen relationships!

 When was the last time you had a dinner party?
 Do you have any tips to add?
 How about favorite “showoff” recipes?